rero/rero21.ch/content/post/la-fondation-rero-est-nee.en.md

 ## What changes

-- __The name:__ RERO was originally the acronym for Réseau Romand, which later became Réseau des bibliothèques de Suisse occidentale (Library Network of Western Switzerland).
+- __The name and the visual identity:__ RERO was originally the acronym for Réseau Romand, which later became Réseau des bibliothèques de Suisse occidentale (Library Network of Western Switzerland).
 Today, although still predominantly French-speaking, the institution is no longer bound by territorial criteria.
 The name RERO+ signifies a broadening of its activities, its services and its geographical and linguistic coverage, while keeping its identity, which has been known for more than 30 years in the Swiss information science landscape.

 - __The governance:__ RERO+ is now under the supervision of the Foundation Board, initially composed of:
   - Damian Elsig, president until July 31, 2021 (Canton of Valais)